College of Chiropractic Education

 LIFE provides a variety of opportunities for you to learn more about the University’s challenging, quarterly-based and acclaimed academic programs, wellness-based culture, nationally-ranked athletics, and beautiful surroundings.
 Be our guest on campus for an Academic Tour, LIFE Leadership Weekend or Eagle Madness Undergraduate Preview Day.
 If you cannot make it to one of these campus events, let us come to you.
 Our team of Recruiters regularly visits cities across the country in our LIFE Visits You program.

-What entrepreneurial skills will I learn in the Doctor of Chiropractic program?
+What entrepreneurial skills will I learn in the DC program?

 Not only do LIFE’s chiropractic students learn the science, art and philosophy of Chiropractic, but also, they learn valuable practice management skills through both required coursework in the curriculum and hands-on seminars offered throughout their time at LIFE.
 In addition to the courses solely focused on practice management, students’ required courses in the clinical stages of their chiropractic education give them real world experience in engaging in both simulated and authentic patient encounters.